adwaykanhere/adwaykanhere.github.io/_pages/about.md

 I'm an incoming CS PhD student at [JHU](jhu.edu), advised by Prof. [Vishal M. Patel](https://engineering.jhu.edu/faculty/vishal-patel/).
 I currently work as a Research Engineer for Dr. [Amal Isaiah](https://www.medschool.umaryland.edu/profiles/isaiah-amal/) at the University of Maryland Institute for Health Computing where I develop ML/AI for translational biomedical applications in surgery, radiology, and healthtech infra.

 On the academic side, I also occasionally lecture as an Adjunct Instructor at JHU’s Carey Business School.
 Before that, I received a master's degree in biomedical engineering, also from Hopkins, where I learned the fine art of taking really expensive 3D selfies of internal organs via MRI and CT.
-Turns out there's decent money in professional photography of the human body, as long as you call it "medical imaging."
+Turns out there's decent interest in professional photography of the human body, as long as you call it "medical imaging."

 ## Research: